nestybox/sysbox/README.md

 ```

 The latter command configures docker inside the privileged test
-container without userns remap, thus forcing Sysboxd to use
+container without userns remap, thus forcing Sysbox to use
 uid-shifting.

 From within the test shell, run a test with: